 03 9564 6320

-AssessmentAssessments may include role plays and simulations, written reports, presentations, moot courts and group work.
+AssessmentAssessments are varied and may include written tasks, role plays and simulations, portfolios, reflective tasks, testing, written reports, presentations, moot courts and group tasks.

 Recognition of prior learning